KaiHabermann/decayamplitude/docs/index.rst

-.. decayangle documentation master file, created by sphinx-quickstart on Tue Apr  2 16:09:04 2024.
+.. decayamplitude documentation master file, created by sphinx-quickstart on Tue Apr  2 16:09:04 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ..
-Welcome to decayangle's documentation!
+Welcome to decayamplitude's documentation!
 .. ======================================

-.. automodule:: decayangle
+.. automodule:: decayamplitude
     :members:

 .. toctree::